-Welcome to the Health Sciences Experiential Program!
+Welcome to the Health Sciences Experiential Education website!
 Experiential Education for the Health Sciences major provides students the opportunity to apply and integrate classroom instruction with hands-on experiences in healthcare and research environments.
-A highlight of the Health Sciences program is the year-long Senior Capstone Experience.
+A highlight of the Health Sciences major is the year-long Senior Internship Experience.

 Interested in becoming a preceptor?
 Contact us at email@example.com or call 515.271.3191.

-Each Drake University Health Sciences student completes a Senior Capstone Experience.
-Senior Capstone Experiences allow each student to demonstrate the capacity to bring information, skills, and ideas to a workplace environment, culminating in a project and presentation.
-Health Sciences Capstone Experiences include students taking Senior Experience I & II and Issues in Health Sciences V. All 3 required courses make up the Senior Capstone Experience for Health Sciences students in the College of Pharmacy & Health Sciences.
+Each Drake University Health Sciences student completes a Senior Internship Experience.
+Senior Internship Experiences allow each student to demonstrate the capacity to bring information, skills, and ideas to a workplace environment, culminating in a project and presentation.
 These experiences may provide the opportunity to work in the following environments: clinical, pharmaceutical and/or biotechnology research and development, hospital and health services administration, rehabilitation and therapeutic services, diagnostic services, and other medical practices such as dental, optometry, podiatry, orthopedics, and general medicine.

-Mentoring within the Health Sciences program occurs in many different ways.
+Mentoring within the Health Sciences major occurs in many different ways.
 Faculty advisors work with students to choose a pathway to prepare for their future career.
 The Health Sciences Student Organization has also developed a mentoring program.
-Students in later classes act as role models to guide other students in their early decision making.
-Mentor programs may also be available through service learning projects, as well as during the senior capstone experiences.
+Students in upper level classes act as role models to guide other students in their early decision making.
+Mentor programs may also be available through service learning projects, as well as during the senior internship experiences.

-In the first two years of the Health Sciences Program through the Issues in Health Sciences courses, students will have the opportunity to observe and shadow healthcare professionals.
-These experiences allow students to become aware of the different healthcare fields before they choose a professional pathway, to understand the day to day operations, and to inquire about issues facing today's healthcare providers.
+In the first two years of courses in the Health Sciences major, students will have the opportunity to observe and shadow healthcare professionals.
+These experiences allow students to become aware of the different healthcare fields before they choose a professional pathway, to understand day-to-day operations in healthcare settings, and to inquire about issues facing today's healthcare providers.

-Throughout the Issues in Health Sciences courses and the senior capstone experience, students may encounter service learning as part of their coursework.
-Service learning allows students to improve their individual skills and knowledge of the healthcare field, become socially aware of the issues within healthcare, and to serve the greater community.
+Throughout their health sciences courses and the senior internship experience, students may encounter service learning as part of their coursework.
+Service learning allows students to improve their individual skills and knowledge of the healthcare field, become socially aware of the issues within healthcare, and serve the greater community.

-Within the Issues in Health Sciences courses, active classroom learning is utilized in order to allow students to work together to attain shared learning goals for a course project.
+Within the health sciences courses, active classroom learning is utilized in order to allow students to work together to attain shared learning goals for a course project.
 Students collaborate in groups to gain skills in teamwork, communication, trust, leadership, decision making and conflict resolution.